Trump Sexual Assault Accusers Find Unlikely Heroine in Stormy Daniels: 'She's Got a Lot of Guts'

 Daniels’ attorney has told reporters that other women are now considering legal action against Trump, following the porn star’s lead.
 (Former Apprentice contestant Summer Zervos previously sued Trump early last year for defamation.
 The case is ongoing.)

+Asked if he planned to file a defamation lawsuit, the lawyer replied: “That’s something we are certainly exploring.”

+RELATED VIDEO: Twitter Went Crazy Waiting for the Stormy Daniels Interview After March Madness Overtime

-The adult film star is proving, at least for some accusers, their latest best hope of proving Trump a liar when it comes to what he’s done to women.
+The adult film star with her determination to tell her story is proving, at least for some accusers, their latest best hope of proving Trump a liar when it comes to what he’s done to women.

 Although Trump’s accusers acknowledge that their experiences with the then-businessman differ from Daniels’ — theirs involved unwanted sexual advances, hers was an alleged consensual affair followed by compensation in exchange for staying quiet about it — they note that her story adds validity to their accounts.